dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 He finally responded, “I see what you’re doing… What comes next?”

 I froze.
-I could start talking and trip over my words, but the model I had in mind stopped me.
+I could start talking and trip over my words, but instead I leaned on my mental model and took my time.
 While I thought, a smile crept over my face as if I knew exactly what Glass was thinking.
 I did not.

 Always Be Closing.
 I decided to skip the Question.
 He was acting savvy.
 He knew something was up.
 The Question wouldn’t close him.